VegaDeftwing/AnalogDrumMachine/DrumSelection.md

 - [ ] Toms

   Most drum machines have a 3-tom section with Low-Tom (LT), Mid-Tom (MT) and High-Tom (HT).
-Doing this with three modules in our 6-module machine would be a bit on the waseful side, so this might be the module that forces us to really use that bus system and have the modules/cards identify themselves to the micro controller.
-If we do that we could make the sequencer recognize what slot has the Tom module and varry the pitch per step.
-Of course, this does limit it to one tom sound at a time, but it condoneses things down dramatically.
+Doing this with three modules in our 6-module machine would be a bit on the wasteful side, so this might be the module that forces us to really use that bus system and have the modules/cards identify themselves to the micro controller.
+If we do that we could make the sequencer recognize what slot has the Tom module and vary the pitch per step.
+Of course, this does limit it to one tom sound at a time, but it condenses things down dramatically.
 We'd also have to figure out how to enter which step gets what pitch into the sequencer and how to send 3 triggers (maybe an I2c bus that every module connects to, and then this module would have something that breaks out 3 triggers?)
 I think this might mean we'd want to add a few extra buttons to the main interface maybe "ALT 1" and "ALT 2" which would *normally* be for accents, but would be tom sound in this case?

 - [ ] Fake Sidechaine'd Drone/Bass

   A lot of music will use a *Compressor* with it's *Sidechain* input.
-Compressors listen to the incoming signal and reduce the volume if the incoming signal is above a threshold, this reduction is on an evelope, so it has it's own attack and release time.
+Compressors listen to the incoming signal and reduce the volume if the incoming signal is above a threshold, this reduction is on an envelope, so it has it's own attack and release time.
 Usually compressors listen to the same signal they're affecting, but this isn't required, when the signal being reduced isn't the same as the signal being monitored for peaks, this is called sidechaining.
-Often, this is done with a kick drum and the bass sound, so that whenever the kick plays the bass will get quiter, making the kick sound more clear as they would likely otherwise take up the same frequencies.
+Often, this is done with a kick drum and the bass sound, so that whenever the kick plays the bass will get quieter, making the kick sound more clear as they would likely otherwise take up the same frequencies.
 This can be faked rather easily though, as we could simply make a module which instead of being triggered to play a sound, is triggered to have the volume duck for a moment, but otherwise droning endlessly.
 Combined with the above idea of having two accent buttons to change the toms, this might be capable of full bass lines, that is, if a bass line with only 3 pitches is okay.